 }

-This will take care of dynamically rendering the required number of fields for "Child" 5.
-Handling the deletes - I also needed to provide the user to delete existing fields
+5. Handling the deletes - I also needed to provide the user to delete existing fields

 To handle the delete I need some more javascript code that will add some value to the hidden field that I added to my partial view.
 This value can then be picked up via the model while updating the database.
 I do have a property in the "Child" POCO class for setting the delete value.
 This field is not mapped to the database.